-What does auto-enrolment mean for Network Rail people?
+What does automatic enrolment mean for Network Rail people?

 Members of the Network Rail section of the RPS or the CARE scheme who remain in their scheme, are not affected by auto-enrolment.